brian-carroll/blog/articles/value-representations.md

 ## What do other languages do differently?

 OCaml is a great language to compare Elm with.
 It's from the same language family.
-And like Elm, but unlike Haskell, it's eagerly evaluated.
+And like Elm, it's eagerly evaluated.